code-specialist/pypi-poetry-publish/README.md

 2. Create a new release and tag e.g. `1.0.0` and the action will be triggered and publishes your package

-> :info: If there is a use case you would like to see, please open an issue or a pull request.
+> :information_source: If there is a use case you would like to see, please open an issue or a pull request.

 ### `publish.yaml` to publish to public PyPI